 In the Christian tradition we believe that we are called to a life of sacrifice.
 I have always been drawn to Romans 12:1 " Therefore I urge you, brothers and sisters, by the mercies of God to present your bodies as a living and holy sacrifice, pleasing and acceptable to God.
 This is your spiritual act of worship."

 I remember talking with my friends about this in high school.
-Thinking about the practice of human sacrfice.
+Thinking about the practice of human sacrifice.
 Laying the body on the altar.
 In this case we are not physically taking a sword to our bodies but we are A LIVING SACRIFICE.
 We offer up everything in our lives right down to all the decisions we make big and small.

 At the first bench, I had come to the realization I needed to RE-let go of my life.
 I needed to let go of my bucket list.
 I had been dealing with feelings of having ALL my dreams for the future being shattered.
 Even though the truth is with an uncertain future it doesn't mean that I will no longer be able to do anything I had once hoped.
 I do believe God puts desires in our hearts for a reason.
 But it hit me that Christ didn't come to this earth to visit Scotland.
-Let me rephrase that He didn't put ME on this earth to visit Scotland, write a book, become fluent in sign language, live on my dream farm nice and quietly without a care in the world except for milking my cow twice a day and gathering the daily dose of freshly lain eggs.
-I don't mean that we shouldn't have a bucket list and strive to live a fulfilled life.
-BUT that is NOT OUR PURPOSE.
+Let me rephrase that He didn't put ME on this earth to visit Scotland, write a book, become fluent in sign language, live on my dream farm nice and quiet without a care in the world except for milking my cow twice a day and gathering the daily dose of freshly laid eggs.
+I don't mean that we shouldn't strive to live a fulfilled life.
+BUT that it is NOT OUR PURPOSE.
 That would be too selfish.
 And that is the exact opposite of what Jesus demonstrated for us.
-His was a life of complete sacrifice always giving.
+His was a life of complete sacrifice, always giving.
 I do believe that is the purpose for every single person.
 Live to Give.
-No one can make it a lone.
+No one can make it alone.
 We thrive in community and support and shared love.
 From romance to childbirth and Anam Cara (soul friends).
 In that moment I saw that I needed to sacrifice my life... and here was the kicker.... even IF it meant only for ONE person.
 Just one.
 IF I had to spend the rest of my life caring for someone who couldn't care for himself.
 Many people have to give up their life for lots of lives.
 My mom lives for the work she does in Egypt touching thousands of people.
 A firefighter goes to work ready to give up his life to save any number of people.
 Some are more glorious and heroic than others.
-But what about that quiet mother somewhere who is solely taking care of her grown child who will never leave the home.
+But what about that quiet mother somewhere who is solely taking care of her grown child who will never leave the home?
 She feeds him, still changes his diapers, gives him his medication, bathes him, moves him from one position to another.
 I don't know her name.
 Neither do you.
 She has given up all of her life, for this one person.
 And maybe no one will recognize her sacrifice.
 And maybe no one will give her an award, or name a hospital after her.
 Maybe no one will even know to be inspired by her.

 That was only profound (for me ) thought one.

 By the time I came out of the woods and stopped at all the benches, John Michael and I were walking around the barn with the sun shining down on us.
 God spoke to me.
 We not only get to sacrifice our own lives.... we must give up that of our children.
 GASP!
 NNNNNNOOOOOOOOOO!!!!!
 I really don't want to!
 No, please no!
 Please let me be the one to control and protect them.
-I can't even fathom the thought of releasing them into the world someday let alone losing the reins of their purpose in life.
+I can't even fathom the thought of releasing them into the world someday let alone losing the reigns of their purpose in life.
 This is the reality even for people who don't believe in God.
 We know our time with our kids is borrowed and therefore precious.
 They will be their own persons, they will make their own choices and go their own ways.
 Even now I desperately wish I could force feed my son to eat only healthy foods, instead he chooses to go to bed hungry.
 I wish I could force my introverted daughter to tell me everything she is thinking, instead of waiting a week before I hear about her day.
 I wish I could make my son WAKE up to the body he has been put in, to force him to be curious of his world, instead he is happy to observe.
 But I knew when God spoke this to me, he was right.
 I hadn't let go of John Michael's future (or any of my babies).
 And I needed to.
 I need to everyday.
 I have been blessed that their life has been passed through me.
 God used me as a place to create their physical bodies and they will move on past where I can go.

 Thankfully I am reminded God's intentions are beautiful. and good.... even when things seem bad.